 Due to the sensitive nature of the FBI’s missions, all FBI positions require a Top Secret (TS) Security Clearance.
 Before employees can start work with the FBI, they must undergo an intensive background investigation that includes a polygraph, a drug test, credit and records checks and extensive interviews with former and current colleagues, neighbors, friends, professors, etc., covering the last 10 years or from their 18th birthday.

 How much are FBI Special Agents paid?

-All new FBI Special Agents will earn salaries at the GL-10 [Special Base Rate for LEOs] pay grade.
+All new FBI Special Agents will earn salaries at the GL-10 Special Base Rate for Law Enforcement Officers (LEOs) pay grade.
 Applicants with no prior government service will earn a salary at the GL-10, step 1 pay level.
 Applicants with prior government service (including FBI professional staff) may be eligible to receive higher steps that are commensurate with their highest previous pay, but they will not enter at higher grades.

 As an FBI employee, a Special Agent also receives a variety of benefits, including group health and life insurance programs, vacation and sick pay and a full retirement plan.

 How will having a family affect my career as an FBI Special Agent?

 The FBI has several programs designed to help employees meet both their family and career goals.
 In addition to our normal annual and sick leave benefits, the federal Family and Medical Leave Act permits employees to take up to 12 weeks of leave without pay for medical exigencies, including the birth or adoption of a child.